-I am really glad, I did not let those popular biases perform interpellation on me.
+I am really glad, I was not interpellated by popular biases against Rio.
 Otherwise, I would not have experienced the carioca landscapes between the mountains and the seas.

 My visit to Rio de Janeiro was spent for a few hours only.
-I will definitely go back to Rio to explore more its magnificence.
+Given an opportunity, I will definitely go back to Rio.
+There is still so much more to explore.
+The city is a magnificent cultural landscape.
 Not to mention, within this World Heritage Site (WHS), another site was inscribed on the very day I was there (12 July 2017): the Valongo Wharf Archaeological Site.
-This site is only a few kilometers away from the RD Santos Dumont Airport but I was only able to read about its inscription when I returned to São Paolo.
-The next time I will visit Rio, I will have to include this in the itinerary.
-I will also make sure to spend more days to really engage the vibrant and dynamic city.
+Based on, where else, the World Wide Web, the Valonga Warf is only a few kilometers away from the RD Santos Dumont Airport.
+However, I was only able to read about its inscription when I returned to São Paolo that night.
+The next time I will have an opportunity to visit Rio, I will have to include this in the itinerary.
+I will also make sure to spend more days to really engage the vibrant and dynamic “carioca” city.

-According to my local guide (my driver – my bad, I do not remember his name), Rio’s current landscape is a product of a series of alterations beginning the 17th century.
+According to my local guide whose name I forget, Rio’s current landscape is a product of a series of alterations beginning the 17th century.
 The alterations were intended for the planting of sugar canes (for sugar) and to allow coffee to grow.
-Sooner, some of the plantations were abandoned and these became the parks as we know today.
-The different parks of Rio are now protected by the city government.
+Sooner, some plantations were abandoned and these became the parks as we know today.
+The different parks of Rio are now protected by the city government, hence, very well-preserved and well-maintained.
+And I am so frustrated that government-owned owned parks in Manila (or in the entire Philippine archipelago) cannot keep it up in a similar way with Rio.
+There is a need for our government to learn from its cultural, its environment and its tourism agencies.

 I told him about how the popular culture represents Rio.
 His response was simple, and in a way, very direct: “Which city is safe?
 New York?
 London?
 Paris?”
 Ah, it made sense.